Vivek-Madenur/node3tier/README.md

 docker network connect app-newtrok web
 ```

-9. Now you can access both the containers successfully
+9. Now you can access both the containers successfully.